10 Oldest National Parks In The US

 Founded in 1890

 Yosemite National Park is in the Sierra Nevada Mountains in California.
 It’s a UNESCO World Heritage Site and the third-oldest national park in the US.
-It was created just one month after Sequoia National Park, which is next to it and is the second-oldest park.
+It was created just one month after Sequoia National Park, which is next to it and is the second-oldest.
 Yosemite is famous for its tough hiking trails and beautiful sights like Half Dome and El Capitan.
 The park became a national park to protect its natural beauty and important landmarks.

 9. Sequoia National Park, California